 The adult diet that is right for your dog will depend on his breed and level of activity.
 While some dogs may require special diets due to medical issues, the average small or medium breed dog should eat food containing:

-- High-quality, animal-based for muscle maintenance, such as one of our frozen raw meal packs or sardines;
+- High-quality, animal-based protein for muscle maintenance, such as one of our frozen raw meal packs or sardines;

 - Fibre for a healthy digestive tract, such as our raw chunky tripe or tripe meal packs;